-Three Myths advised US legislators to reduce the term of copyrights so they last for—at most—46 years, (p.8).
+Three Myths advised U.S. legislators to reduce the term of copyrights so they last for—at most—46 years, (p.8).
 But the minimum copyright term required by the TRIPS Agreement is the life of the author plus 50 years.
-That is the minimum term that implements the TRIPS principle of three-generation, (“3G”), copyright protection.
+That minimum term implements the TRIPS principle of three-generation, (“3G”), copyright protection.
 This 3G principle for copyright term values individuality and family: it presumes that (1) authors will work harder and smarter if doing so could leave a legacy for their spouses, children and grandchildren; and (2) their personal connection to a work makes an author and his or her spouses, children and grandchildren more likely than most to discern how the work should be commercially exploited in order to avoid dilution or overuse.

 Worse yet, reforms that blunder into the TRIPS Agreement will delay more viable reforms.
 For example, three-generation, formality-free copyrights do create traceability problems that the Copyright Office found to inhibit productive uses of older “orphaned” works.
-Unfortunately, efforts to enact TRIPS-compliant orphan-works legislation were stalled for years by Google’s now-failed “Book Search” fiasco—its attempt to use a class-action settlement to create private “orphan works legislation” only for Google.
+Unfortunately, efforts to enact TRIPS-compliant orphan-works legislation were stalled for years by Google’s “Book Search” fiasco—its attempt to use a class-action settlement to create private “orphan works legislation” only for Google.
 A renewed effort to enact lawful orphan-works legislation could thus improve the efficacy of existing laws without a global re-write of the TRIPS Agreement.

 The ironically named Three Myths is awash in myths.
 Two of the most glaring are its claims that our current copyright system is anti-capitalist and unconstitutional.
 Both are wrong.

-Three Myths wrongly perceives some conflict between capitalism and copyrights that vest exclusive rights in private persons who make the risky, long-term investments of human and financial capital required to create a given album, book, film, or other work:
+Three Myths wrongly perceived some conflict between capitalism and copyrights that vest exclusive rights in private persons who make the risky, long-term investments of human and financial capital required to create a given album, book, film, or other work: